Author: Lem Chuck Moth

 - The Legend of Lord Lac Quan

-- The Chou's development of Central China
+- The Chou's Development of Central China

-Under the leadership of a Tsu prince, ancient Chinese tradition recalled about the formation of the Wu state that later became the countries of the Chinese Han, the Annamite Yueh and the Japanese ancestors (Notes: The Tsu vs the Wu).
-At the mean time, the occupation of the Xia Dynasty promoted the Tai Culture along the eastern Ta-tsin Country but did not cover-up the eastern barbarian states of Jinnan.
+Under the leadership of a Tsu prince, ancient Chinese tradition recalled about the formation of the Wu state that later became the countries of the Chinese Han, the Annamete Yueh and the Japanese ancestors (Notes: The Tsu vs the Wu).
+At the mean time, the occupation of the Xia Dynasty promoted the Tai Culture along the eastern Ta-Tsin Country but did not cover-up the eastern barbarian states of Jinnan.

 - Where the Kinh came from

-- The Displacement of Panduranga
+- The Spread of Southern Autronesian Language

 - The Background of King Ajiraja

 The arrival of king Ajiraja coincided with the fall of the Persian Empire by the attack of Alexander the Great.
 Their connection with the Rashu lineage and later to Rama leads us to believe that they were part of the new Middle Eastern Zoroastrianism believers who soon became Vishuite.
-In conjunction with the establishment of Champavati in Gangetic India, we believe that king Ajiraja was from the Koshan stronghold of Parthia.
+In conjunction with the establishment of Champavati in Gangetic India, we believe that king Ajiraja was from the Kushan stronghold of Parthia.
 Back in Gujarat or Mesopotamia, they were already mastering the art of ship's building.
-They brought along this technology that revolutionize the ship industry in the South China Sea.
+They brought along this technology that revolutionize the ship industry in the Southern Sea.